sorpera/dangling-pointer/README.md

 # xox
-A JavaScript project, best one in the world!
+A JavaScript project that looks like a Tic Tac Toe game